kailash-manasarovar/statement/docs/timeline/2025/april.md

 - As I'm leaving the shop to head back outside via the theatre square, two very rough looking blond women, one older one younger, do the *bump-into-and-distract* thing exactly like I see [the woman I recognize do to the waitress in Lourdes](../2025/july.md#lourdes) in July.
 - I'm walking in the direction I show on the map towards the exit.
 - They are standing together and they are not in my way initially.
-- The space is open, there's no-one else around.
+- The space is open, as big as a school hall, and there's no-one else around.
-- As I walk, they move towards me, then closer, then one woman, the older one, sort of walks right into me.
+- As I walk towards the exit, they move towards me, then closer, then one of the women, the older one, sort of walks right into me.

 ![Shoezone](../../content/images/shoezone.jpg)